abalone1/Image.slicer/README.md

 **resize** - In pixel: What should be the dimension of the sliced Images? <br />
 **slice_range** - # In pixel: List of slice sizes <br />
 **overlap** - How much Overlap (ratio) 1:? on each side? <br />
+**pad** - How much Padding you want to add to your high resolution Images

 <p align="center">
 <img src="https://github.com/abalone1/Image.slicer/blob/master/pic/Overlap2.png" width="700">
 </p>